Incompetence Rampant At Indiana OSHA

 You can read the report in its entirety.
 In essence, OSHA told the Indiana agency what we would tell our wayward child: This is completely unacceptable.
 Now here’s what you’re going to do to correct the problem.

 Stephenson Rife, Indianapolis workplace injury lawyers, are dedicated to protecting the rights of injured workers and whistleblowers.
 When others breach their duty, we keep ours.
-If you or a loved one has suffered an Indiana injury on the job due to unsafe conditions, even if IOSHA doesn’t want to hear about it, we do.
+If you or a loved one has suffered an injury at work due to unsafe conditions, even if IOSHA doesn’t want to hear about it, we do.
 Call us at 1-317-825-5200.

 Attorney Brady Rife